-Positive effects of Auricular Vagus Nerve Stimulation on postoperative acute pain could be demonstrated in patients undergoing tonsillectomy and laparoscopic nephrectomy (10, 11).
+Positive effects of Auricular electrical stimulation on postoperative acute pain could be demonstrated in patients undergoing tonsillectomy and laparoscopic nephrectomy (10, 11).

 In contrast to other therapeutic options, such as opioids or invasive spinal cord stimulation, Auricular Vagus Nerve Stimulation provides a minimal-invasive, non-pharmacological, and sustainable therapy for acute and chronic pain patients.

 (2) E.T.
 Peuker and T.J.
 Filler.
 Clin Anat 15: 35-37, 2002.